surfacesyntacticud/guidelines/content/docs/general_guideline/Misc/Typo.md

 # Typo

 ## Universal

-This features is used to indicate that a node has a typographic error.
-It has always the features `[CorrectForl](CorrectForm.md)` which contains the correct form of the node.
+The feature `Typo=Yes` is used to indicate that a token has a typographic error.
+The corresponding tokern should have the feature [`CorrectForm`](../CorrectForm) with the expected correct form of the token.

 {{< conll >}}
 # text = Ironiquement, Trois morceaux en forme de poire comporte sept mouvements.